percona/pmm/docs/setting-up/client/postgresql.md

 ### `pg_stat_monitor`

+!!! caution alert alert-warning "Caution"
+    `pg_stat_monitor` is currently in beta phase and is unsupported.

 `pg_stat_monitor` has been tested with:

 - PostgreSQL versions 11, 12, 13.
 - Percona Distribution for PostgreSQL versions 11, 12, 13.

-!!! important alert alert-warning "Important"
-    `pg_stat_monitor` is currently in beta phase and is unsupported.

 **Install**